Call us now:

 Obtaining a Non-Immigrant B visa in Thailand requires:

-- That the local employer is registered and in good standing with the DBD (Department of Business Development);
+- The local employer must be registered and in good standing with the DBD (Department of Business Development);

 - Compliance with the quota requirement: at least four Thai employees for each foreign worker;